Monmouthshire: Sport and leisure

 Monmouthshire has rugby union clubs at Abergavenny and Monmouth, and an invitational county team, Monmouthshire County RFC.
 It has football clubs at Abergavenny, Caldicot, Chepstow and Monmouth.
 The football clubs play in the Ardal Leagues and the Gwent County League.
-Monmouthshire County Cricket Club was established in the 19th century and achieved a notable victory in 1858 when a Monmouthshire XXII beat an All-England XI at a match on Newport Marshes.
+Monmouthshire County Cricket Club was established in the 19th century and achieved a notable victory in 1858 when a Monmouthshire XXII beat an England XI at a match on Newport Marshes.
 The club suffered financial difficulties in the 1930s and merged with Glamorgan County Cricket Club in 1934.
 Monmouthshire has a rowing tradition on the River Wye, with the Monmouth Rowing Club, founded in 1928, and all three of the town's secondary schools having their own rowing clubs.

 Chepstow Racecourse hosts the Coral Welsh Grand National, the richest thoroughbred horse racing event in Wales.
 The Rolls of Monmouth Golf Club at Rockfield is ranked in the 50 top courses in Wales, while the St Pierre course in the south of the county hosted the Epson Grand Prix of Europe and the British Masters in the late 20th century.

 Monmouthshire has some major caving sites.
 Ogof Draenen, at Pwll Du in the north west of the county, is the longest cave system in Wales, and the second-longest in Great Britain.
 Its full extent was identified by members of the Morgannwg Caving Club in 1994.
 In the south of the county, underneath Chepstow Racecourse, Otter Hole is considered one of the best decorated caves in the country.

 Several long-distance footpaths pass through the county, including the Marches Way, the Three Castles Walk, Offa's Dyke Path, the Usk Valley Walk, the Monnow Valley Walk and the Wye Valley Walk.
 Chepstow is a terminus for two long-distance cycle routes which form part of the National Cycle Network: National Cycle Route 8 which runs from either Chepstow or Cardiff in the south to Holyhead in the north, and the Celtic Trail cycle route which runs east to west, from Chepstow to Fishguard.